What tangible action can you take when you receive a number of anonymous reports and identify a potential toxic culture within a department?

 So, you've received a number of anonymous reports, all from the same department, which signals a toxic culture in that area of the university... but what can you do with that information?

-Licensees of Report + Support up and down the country often ponder that exact question, and this podcast will provide you will some helpful guidance on what tangible action you can take with the data gathered through your reporting system.
+Licensees of Report and Support up and down the country often ponder that exact question, and this podcast will provide you will some helpful guidance on what tangible action you can take with the data gathered through your reporting system.